Our Research Team

 The Vera M. Long Endowed Chair in Diabetes Research, Dr. Vaisse is focused on identifying genetic defects implicated in the onset and progression of multi-factorial metabolic diseases such as obesity and type 2 diabetes.
 His research combines human genetic approaches with molecular biology, biochemistry, and animal studies.
 He is particularly interested in the weight-regulating hormone, leptin, and its effects on the brain.

 Allison Xu, PhD: Inflammation/Obesity/Metabolism Research

-Dr. Xu’s research is focused on understanding how the central nervous system regulates body weight, glucose homeostasis, and hepatic lipid metabolism.
+Dr. Xu, the Joseph & Vera Long Foundation Endowed Professor in Diabetes and Obesity, is focused on understanding how the central nervous system regulates body weight, glucose homeostasis, and hepatic lipid metabolism.
 She seeks to shed new light on how the hormones leptin and insulin enter the brain and act on specific hypothalamic neurons to coordinate whole-body energy metabolism.
 Through her research, Dr. Xu hopes to identify new therapies to prevent and/or treat obesity and type 2 diabetes.